som-aro/SkiBooking/README.md

 # SkiBooking
 It is a MS VS solution containing both the frontend (Vue 3) and backend API (.NET 8).

+# Local setup
-Clone and open the solution in VS2022 and hit F5.
+- Clone and open the solution in VS2022.
+- Ensure both API and client projects are setup as startup projects and hit F5.
+- If the frontend application loads before the API is started then refresh the browser once the API is up and running.

 # Frontend
 The frontend is built using VUE3 Typescript.
 The application uses Vue router for routing, Vuex for state managment and bootstrap-vue-next for styles.
 It uses standard out of the box project structure.
 The ski booking workflow is as following: